DFraserStratos/AcceloPrototypeDashboard/README.md

 1. All added projects and agreements are visible simultaneously
 2. Items are organized in rows by company (company block + progress blocks)
 3. Company blocks on the left adjust height to match their content

+### Drag & Drop Functionality

+#### Reordering Progress Blocks
+- **Within Same Company**: Drag any progress block (project or agreement) to reorder it within its company
+- **Visual Feedback**:
+  - Insertion marker shows exactly where the item will be placed
+  - Only the source company's drop zone is highlighted
+  - Items become semi-transparent while dragging
+- **Restrictions**: Progress blocks cannot be moved between different companies
+- **Persistence**: New order is automatically saved and maintained across page refreshes

+#### Reordering Companies
+- **Company Blocks**: Drag company blocks to reorder the entire company sections
+- **Associated Items**: When a company is moved, all its progress blocks move with it
+- **Visual Feedback**:
+  - Company blocks show dragging state with reduced opacity
+  - Insertion marker indicates drop position
+- **Auto-Adjustment**: Company block heights automatically adjust after reordering

+#### Interaction Details
+- **Grab Cursor**: Hover over draggable elements to see grab cursor
+- **Drop Zones**: Only valid drop areas are highlighted during drag
+- **Warning Messages**: Attempting invalid moves (like cross-company transfers) shows a warning toast
+- **Smooth Animations**: All movements include smooth transitions for better user experience
 4. Progress blocks show compact, essential information in a single row
 5. No company selection required - everything is always visible